takanory/slides/20190824pyconmy/PITCHME.md

 Note:

 * Thank you for coming to my presentation.
-* I am very happy to be able to make a presentation in PyCon Malaysia.
+* I am very happy to be able to talk in PyCon Malaysia.

 ---

 ## Agenda

-* Background and Motivation
+* Background and Motivation for Slackbot
 * How to create SIMPLE chatbot
 * How to create INTERACTIVE bot
 * How to EXTEND bot using libs and APIs